Documentation forSolarWinds Observability

 Tracing mode (disable tracing)

-Disable tracing for the service.
-When disabled, requests will no longer be monitored or send traces or metrics.
-The trace context will still be injected in the HTTP request and response headers, and JMX metrics will still be reported.
+Disables tracing for the service.
+When disabled, requests are no longer monitored and do not send traces or metrics.
+The trace context is still injected in the HTTP request and response headers, and JMX metrics are still reported.

 To completely disable the library, remove the library.
 See Uninstall the Java Library.